X-end-motor Prusa i3 mk2s Fix for skewed x-axis

 thingiverse

-Reworked the x-end-motor and idler part from Prusa to get rid of skewed x-axis.
-Originally the top smooth rod hole is 0.5mm deeper in the top than bottom, causing right hand side of x-axis to fall down during power cut off.
-Z-axis needed calibration/run it all the way up, after each power up, but with these new files that is not needed anymore.
-Seems like it is less strain on stepper motors as well.
-The fault is in Prusa's original files, so I needed to draw them up from scratch.
-I redesigned the parts for PETG material which has less shrinkage, and for IGUS bearings.
-The IGUS bearings are held in place by a 0.2mm x 0.7mm lip inside the holder.
-Press it in while carefully expanding the gap at the same time with a screwdriver or similar.
-Also I included the original design (files without PETG in name) for printing in ABS and with original linear bearings.
-I recommend printing both the x-end-idler and x-end-motor parts when upgrading, as you then get the most accurate height on both sides of the x-axis with the same settings and material.
+Reworked the X-end-motor and idler part from Prusa to eliminate skewed X-axis movement.
+Originally, the top smooth rod hole was 0.5mm deeper in the top than bottom, causing the right-hand side of the X-axis to sag during power cutoffs.
+The Z-axis required recalibration after each power-up, but with these new files, that's no longer necessary.
+It appears there is less strain on stepper motors as well.
+The problem lies in Prusa's original files, so I had to create them from scratch.
+I redesigned the parts for PETG material, which has minimal shrinkage, and for IGUS bearings.
+IGUS bearings are secured by a 0.2mm x 0.7mm lip inside the holder.
+Press it in while carefully expanding the gap simultaneously with a screwdriver or similar tool.
+Additionally, I included the original design (files without PETG in name) for printing in ABS and with original linear bearings.
+I suggest printing both the X-end-idler and X-end-motor parts during upgrades, as this will ensure accurate height on both sides of the X-axis using the same settings and material.

 Download Model from thingiverse